pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Web Tier
 ========

 This section contains suggestions for uWSGI users.
+The fragments of code in this section are merely suggestive.
+For a working example Flask application and WSGI file, please refer to the modules ``flaskapp`` and ``flaskwsgi`` in ``eventsourcing.example.app``.

 uWSGI
 -----